-The draft contains revisions contain new definitions for in Article 9 of the terms "assignee" and "assignor," which conform to current the descriptions in the official comments.
-It also amends, and amend the definition of "person" to include a protected series established under non-UCC law.
+The revisions contain new definitions in Article 9 of the terms "assignee" and "assignor," which conform to the descriptions in the official comments, and amend the definition of "person" to include a protected series established under non-UCC law.

-The draft proposes to revise revisions amend Section 5-116 to cure an ambiguity relating to the separate status of bank branches in the current provision and to override reject incorrectly decided case law arising from that ambiguity.
+The revisions amend Section 5-116 to cure an ambiguity relating to the separate status of bank branches in the current provision and to reject incorrectly decided case law arising from that ambiguity.

 f.
-Draft Official Comments.
-The draft includes revised revisions include amended official comments to many sections.
-These revisions are presented not only to explain the draft statutory text but also to encourage feedback on the draft comments.
-Of course, none None of the revisions to official comments will be finalized until completion of the usual processes for the preparation of official comments.
+Official Comments.
+The revisions include amended official comments to many sections.
+None of the revisions to official comments will be finalized until completion of the usual processes for the preparation of official comments.

-In the preparation of revised amended official comments consideration will be given to removing references to obsolete and withdrawn uniform laws except as may be necessary or useful to explain particular issues.
+In the preparation of amended official comments consideration will be given to removing references to obsolete and withdrawn uniform laws except as may be necessary or useful to explain particular issues.

-3. Organization of the draftamendments.
+3. Organization of amendments.